isw-kudos/kudos-docs/docs/collab/migration.md

-# Collab Cloud to Kudos Boards Migration
+# Collab Cloud to Huddo Boards Migration

 This document details how to import data from the private Connections (Multi-tenant) install.
-This process connects to the DB2 servers and Connections APIs (Activities), processes the data, and uploads into temporary tables in the Kudos Boards database & s3 file store.
-Once the upload has been validated, this data can then be imported into the Kudos production stores.
+This process connects to the DB2 servers and Connections APIs (Activities), processes the data, and uploads into temporary tables in the Huddo Boards database & s3 file store.
+Once the upload has been validated, this data can then be imported into the Huddo production stores.

 **Note: this process is designed to migrate one tenant at a time**